SSoelvsten/ShoutcastUtilities/README.md

 ![Alt text](/TeamScoreManager.png?raw=true "OBS using the output of the program")

 ## Clock
-A small java program to output the current time of day or a countdown into two .txt files.
+A small java program to output the current time of day and/or a countdown into two .txt files.
+This might be stressful on a harddrive, but it works.

 ![Alt text](/Clock.png?raw=true "The timer")